 Entering the stadium

-Firstly, if you don’t have a ticket then go to the Gate 4 ticket office (opens from 10am on the day of the match) to see if you can buy on the day.
 I warn you now that the “Away Fans” section is very small and in the event of an away sell-out, the Slavia Prague stadium does not like away fans in the home stands so may not sell you any tickets.
-If you’ve already got your tickets then away fans should head for Gate 2.
-Note that Gate 2 also has a ticket office but it does not open until 90 minutes before a match so try Gate 4 first.

 You’ll find the Fan shop next to Gate 1.
-Closed on Tuesdays, the rest of the week they open from 10am until 5pm (Thursday until 7pm).
+Generally they open from 10am until 5pm (Thursday until 7pm).
+Credit cards accepted.